fltk-rs/fltk-rs/README.md

 # fltk-rs

 Rust bindings for the FLTK GUI library.
 Still very barebones, undocumented, untested and not at all production ready!
+Segfaults on release builds!

 The FLTK gui library is a crossplatform lightweight C++ library which can be linked to statically (LGPL) to produce small and fast binaries.